Want to know how your SEO efforts are paying off?

-Google provides a free tool called Google Search Console (GSC) that offers a ton of detailed information about your site’s performance, security issues, errors, and more.
+- Google Search Console (GSC) offers a lot of detailed information about your site’s performance, security issues, errors, and more.

-I consider Google Search Console to be a must-have tool for any site owner, but it’s often overlooked.
-That’s a shame, because GSC can deliver some amazing results when used correctly.
+I consider Google Search Console a must-have tool for any site owner, but it’s often overlooked.
+That’s a shame because, when used correctly, GSC can deliver amazing results.

 Here are just a few of the benefits of using GSC: